OsirisTerje/ProfilingIssue/readme.md

 Please also check if Code Coverage works on any of these.

-Confirm your finding by message me the result on twitter  [@OsirisTerje](https://twitter.com/osiristerje)
+Confirm your finding by message me the result on twitter  [@OsirisTerje](https://twitter.com/osiristerje) or [Facebook](https://www.facebook.com/Terje.Sandstrom)